-So a week or so ago I watched a super talk, via the ubiquitous Zoom, arranged by the Friends of the Museum and Art Gallery.* The speaker was a sculptor by the name of Joseph Ingleby.
+So a week or so ago I watched a super talk, via the ubiquitous Zoom, arranged by the Friends of Museum and Art Swindon* The speaker was a sculptor by the name of Joseph Ingleby.
 His name might not mean anything to you but a piece of his work will.
 For Joseph is the creator of the Turtle Storm sculpture that resides in Queen’s Park.

 About the Turtle Storm Sculpture